donaldlab/OSPREY3/README.rst

 Make sure you're running 64-bit Windows.
 Osprey is not supported on 32-bit Windows.

  #.
 Install `Python`_.
      * Both v2 and v3 are supported.
+We highly recommend Python 3.
+Python 3 can be installed using the scoop package manager or directly from the Python website.
      * Install the `x86-64` verison, not the `x86` version.
      * During Python installation, enable the option to ``Add python.exe to Path``.
  #.
 Download the `newest Osprey Python release`_.